kherron13/330_project3/SRS.md

 ### 5.2 Security & Safety Requirements:

-The user information that is shared to us will be saved, stored and protected on the server.
-It is very important for us to protect the information that is shared, but it is utterly important the user’s personal information is safely stored.
-The user can select their verification or account retrieval options.
-As a default, all the information is considered private unless the user specifies to generate a sharable link (or something similar).
+Some data, such as flashcards and notes, are stored on the user's device.
+Because of the sandboxed nature of iOS apps, this data will never leave the Boost app on that device.
+Calendar data is shared directly with the native Calendar app and possibly with any accounts that the user is signed into.
+The user should expect the same protection of privacy for calendar data with the Boost app as they would with the built-in Calendar app.

 ### 5.3 Software Quality Attributes:

 #### Availability:
-The application should be ready to operate at all times.
-Even if the internet connection is faulty, the user should still be able to access and view his data.
-The user is able to view his notes even when working online and the notifications should run fine.
+Calendar access and the productivity timer require user permission.
+If the user does not grant permission for these features, they will not work.
+The notes, flashcards, and to-do list should work at all times.

 #### Adaptability:
-the majority of the features are intuitive, and it is highly likely our users are familiar with other applications that share the same features so for the most part our users familiar with the features.
+The majority of the features are intuitive, and it is highly likely our users are familiar with other applications that share the same features so for the most part our users familiar with the features.
 The only thing the user would need to regulate personally would be the time between break/study sessions.

 #### Flexibility:
-allows the user to adjust his study/ break intervals.
+The user is able to adjust his study/ break intervals.
-Should work online and offline.

 #### Testability:
 we will use our fellow classmates as a small, but